Undergraduate Minor in Leadership Studies

 Structure of the Minor

-The minor in Leadership Studies consists of five(5) three credit hours courses(15 credit hours total).Minor students must take LDRS 371 or BADM 371- Leadership in Organizations and LDRS 401- Senior Seminar in Leadership, three academic electives from the schools/departments of Education, English, Business Administration, History, Political Science, and Psychology; the electives should include an experiential leadership course.
+The minor in Leadership Studies consists of five(5) three credit hours courses(15 credit hours total).Minor students must take LDRS 371 or BADM 371- Leadership in Organizations and LDRS 401- Senior Seminar in Leadership, three academic electives from the schools/departments of Education, English, Business Administration, History, Political Science, and Psychology.
 At least nine (9) of the credit hours must be completed at The Citadel.

 |LDRS 371 or BADM 371||Leadership in Organizations|